Placing Details and Annotations in Revit Structure: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Hello, welcome back to Revit Structure.
 Let's get started.
-Now that we've placed our stairs on a sheet, let's go ahead and start finishing up our project by placing details and annotating some other information that's necessary to our project.
+Now that we've placed our stairs on a sheet, let's go ahead and start finishing up our project by placing details and annotating some other information that's necessary for our project.

 Let's finish this.
 Let's go here and do one in this direction.
 Typically, we're 10 feet off.